 We'll add ISFMe role models throughout the year, but figured we'd start with some of our own amazing, diverse STEM role models.
 Check back soon to meet STEM professionals engaging with MATHCOUNTS students in their local communities and sharing their stories.

-Senior Manager of Education, MATHCOUNTS Foundation
+Director of Education, MATHCOUNTS Foundation

-My Path to Math: For about as long as I can remember, I have loved math.
+My Path to Math: For as long as I can remember, I have loved math.
 I was the star student in math class all through elementary school; I was always eager to solve math problems; I attended Oxon Hill Science and Tech (a STEM magnet school that I had to test into).
-But it really wasn't until I went to Spelman College (a historically black college for women) that I was around other girls who looked like me and were smart in math.
+But it really wasn't until I went to Spelman College (a historically black college for women) that I was around other girls who looked like me and excelled in math.
 That was one of the things I liked most about Spelman—before college I felt like I was a unicorn, and it was just so nice not to be.